eugenius1/eugenius1.github.io/_posts/2016-07-23-how-i-made-this-website.md

 [![alt text](/img/blog/2016/theme-history.gif "GIF of website transformation")](/raw/ img/blog/2016/theme-history.gif)

-The theme I'm using is [*Beautiful Jekyll*](http://deanattali.com/beautiful-jekyll/ "beautiful-jekyll homepage"), and it goes beyond some css's and visuals.
+The theme I'm using is [*Beautiful Jekyll*](http://deanattali.com/beautiful-jekyll/ "beautiful-jekyll homepage"), and it goes beyond providing some [css](http://www.w3schools.com/css/css_intro.asp "Cascading Style Sheets")'s and visuals.
 It's more of a framework, built on top of Jekyll.
-Jekyll is a static-site generator.
+[Jekyll](https://jekyllrb.com/) is a static-site generator.

 ## Features